pedrocarrijo95/MultiCloudInfraAI/README.md

 ## 🪪 Author & Credits

-Created by [Pedro Carrijo](https://github.com/pedrocarrijo95), this is the **first project of its kind** to integrate AI, Terraform, and multi-cloud provisioning into a single, extensible platform.
+Created by [Pedro Carrijo](https://github.com/pedrocarrijo95), this is a project to integrate AI, Terraform, and multi-cloud provisioning into a single, extensible platform.

 ---